 Digital Asset Management (DAM) System

 Digital assets are the foundation of customer experience.
 Basically, accurate, controlled, and timely access to digital assets is critical for any business.
 This enables finding the right asset to deliver the right customer experience through the right channel.
 Correspondingly, inability to access, archive, modify, and source content from a single source results in a bad user experience.
 Moreover, A DAM system serves as a tool to centralize digital assets, content, workflows, and operations across multiple users.

 An ECMS is a content management system that helps collect, deliver, manage, and store a business’ structured data.
 The data may include email, scanned documents, reports, etc. To ensure that no unnecessary content takes up space, ECMS archive files after a specific retention period.

-An enterprise content management system enables businesses to deliver the right website content to their target audience.
-It gives easy access to website content to complete any project on time.
+Additionally, an enterprise content management system enables businesses to deliver the right website content to their target audience.
+Moreover, it gives easy access to website content to complete any project on time.

 Component Content Management System (CCMS)

 CCMS is a content management system that focuses on organizing website content at a component or granular level.
-It enables businesses to manage, store, and track website content in components— paragraphs, photos, phrases, or words.
+Also, it enables businesses to manage and store website content in components.

 A component content management system is an ideal CMS for media publishing businesses.